maljoras/FishTracker/README.md

 ##Installation

-For the OpenCV version one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
+The tracking system includes 3 version: A purely matlab based version, OpenCV/matlab version, and a optimized MEX/C++/OpenCV version.
+It automatically chooses one of the version depending what additional packages are installed on the system.
+For the matlab-based version, only matlab (including the image processing toolbox) has to be installed.
+For the OpenCV versions, one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
 For the Matlab/OpenCV  functionality one needs to install the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project.
+Additionally, for grabbing form ptGray cameras one needs to have installed the FlyCapture SDK.

 Note, that the FishTracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

-One need to specify the Matlab path and the path to mexpoencv and the path to flycaptureSDK compile with
+One need to specify the Matlab path and the path to mexpoencv (if available) and the path to FlycaptureSDK (if available) to compile with
 ~~~~
 $ make  MATLABDIR=/my/path/to/MATLAB/ FLYCAPINCLUDEDIR=/usr/include/flycapture MEXOPENCVDIR=/mypath/to/mexopencv
 ~~~~